Shathin/iiitb_mtech_nc501_networking_communication/README.md

    6. [Latency Derivation for TCP](/assignments/assignment-latency-tcp.md)

-This repository also contains my [assignment](/assignment/) submitted as part of the course.
+This repository also contains my assignments submitted as part of the course.
 Please do not copy the assignment, and instead only use it as a reference in case you are stuck.

 -----